About SSH Checks

 - Set the Sensitivity.
 'High' is usually appropriate.

-- Set the notifications you want for this check.
+- Set the notifications for this check.
+More information about notifications.

 - To test availability of SSH services